 Arguably no album released during the Brian Johnson era arrived with smaller fanfare than AC/DC's 'Blow Up Your Video.'

-How Led Zeppelin’s First Album Set the Hard Rock Paradigm
+50 Years Ago: Led Zeppelin’s First Album Sets Hard Rock Paradigm

-This may seem obvious, but Led Zeppelin’s eponymous debut is an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.
+Led Zeppelin’s eponymous debut was an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.

 42 Years Ago: Aerosmith Release Their First Album